Tim Easton

 Timothy E. Easton (born April 25, 1966) is an American guitarist and singer-songwriter playing rock and roll, folk, and Americana music.
-His latest release, You Don't Really Know Me was released on August 27, 2021.
+His latest release, fIREHORSE was released on February 20, 2026.

 Biography

 Timothy Easton was raised in Akron, Ohio, forming the band Kosher Spears while he was attending college.
 He traveled abroad for a time, busking in London, Paris, Spain, Italy, Yugoslavia, Czechoslovakia, and Ireland.

 The Haynes Boys

 On his return to the US in the mid-1990s, Easton joined the Haynes Boys with Freddie Free (guitar), Jovan Karcic (drums), and Aaron Rice (bass).

 In 1996, they released their only album Haynes Boys (often referred to as Guardian Angel because of the cover illustration).

 On June 23, 2015, Re-Vinyl Records reissued the album on vinyl with the originally intended cover art and updated liner notes.

 The band kicked off a series of shows on June 25, 2015, in Columbus, Ohio, culminating with a June 28 show at the ComFest community festival in Columbus.